-Typically material specimen are tested in a three-point bending setup, where the load is applied onto the specimen centered between the two supports.
+Typically material specimens are tested in a three-point bending setup, where the load is applied onto the specimen centred between the two supports.

 To allow a better representation of the actual defect density a four-point bending test is used, which spreads the maximum bending moment over a larger area of the sample.

 A ring-on-ring setup is a variation of the four-point bending test for plates or discs.